jacquelinegrimm/bioinformatics-scripts/README.md

 # Basic Bioinformatics Scripts

-This repository contains a collection of bioinformatics scripts useful for common tasks, such as accessing databases and analyzing sequences.
+This repository contains a collection of bioinformatics scripts useful for common tasks, such as downloading genomes from NCBI and calculating required sample sizes.

 ## Scripts